cahya-wirawan/meanflow-test/README.md

 # MeanFlow Language Model

+*This is a Working in Progress (WIP) project, it is in very early state*

 MeanFlow is an experimental language model architecture that treats text generation as a continuous flow problem.
 Unlike traditional autoregressive models (like GPT) that generate text token-by-token, MeanFlow is designed to generate entire blocks of text simultaneously in a **single "1-step jump"** from pure Gaussian noise.

 ## Core Concepts